These ethical fashion brands owned by celebrities allow A-listers to show off talents besides acting or singing!

 Bayou with Love is the passion project that was born out of Nikki Reed’s sustainable living and activism and her partner Morgan Bogle’s years of experience with vegan label Freedom of Animals.
 The duo have created a truly ethical lifestyle brand that produces everything from clothing and home goods to beautiful minimalist jewellery.

-Everything is produced in the U.S.A. by local artisans in ethical facilities.
+How sustainable is it, really?
+Local artisans make all garments in ethical facilities in LA.
 The materials they use are all eco-friendly, with fabrics like recycled cotton canvas, Tencel, and organic cotton.
 And that jewellery?
 It’s made from recycled materials.
 Specifically, recycled gold from old computers.
 And their diamonds are lab-grown using solar energy.
 I’m definitely a Bayou Girl!